 3. Last Dollar Road

-This former mining road has become a hidden secret drive for beautiful views of the San Juan Mountains between Telluride and Ridgway.
+This former mining road has become a hidden secret drive for beautiful views of the San Juan Mountains between Telluride (one of the most famous Colorado mountain towns) and Ridgway.
 It is even more spectacular when fall colors are at their peak with the aspens in their golden glory.
 Don’t miss Last Dollar Road for one of the most scenic fall drives in Colorado.

 - Mileage: About 20 miles (approximately 2-3 hour drive)